Ny-Rianala/birthday-app/readme.md

 ## Features

-This is a birthday app to display list of people, sorted by the ones who will have their birthday the soonest.
+This is a birthday app to display list of people, sorted by people who will have their birthday the soonest.

 The users will be able to add a new element on the list in the app:

-- first name
+- First name
-- last name
+- Last name
-- birthday
+- Birthday
-- an url for their avatar image
+- An url for their image

 The users can edit a person's on the list.
 When you click the edit button, a modal will appear with a form inside, to edit any attribute.